ALILODHI-cloud/Market-Notes/post_15/body.md

 We like curve trades when they express an outright duration view asymmetrically.
 Suppose over the full sample duration rallies, and the curve bull steepens.
 However on bad days when duration sells-off, the curve also steepens - just this  time, bear steepens.
 Thus, over the full sample a steepener is long duration, and also provides a cushion against hawkish shocks along the way.
 The problem is that curve behaviour can flip across bull/bear days: over the full sample we could have bull steepening, yet upon hawkish duration shocks we could have, say, bear flattening.

 I need to know a priori: the curve behaviour that my modal duration view corresponds to, but also the curve behavior I can expect on days in which duration moves contrary to my modal view.
 Is this all possible with a sufficiently fine-tuned economic logic?
 That is a subject for later.
-Right now we focus on whether curve trades were "better" (defined in terms of total return / abs(max DD)) ways of expressing duration views than outright ones - in UK rates since the onset of the Iran conflict.
+Right now we focus on whether curve trades were "better" (defined in terms of total return / abs(max DD)) ways of expressing duration views than outright ones - in SONIA 3M pricing since the onset of the Iran conflict.

 ---